-Output A is a mix of the dry (undelayed) signal and the delay effect.
+'Mix' is a mix of the dry (undelayed) signal and the delay effect.
 The amount of delay in the mix rises in direct proportion to the amount of feedback.

-Output B is the delayed signal only.
-Use this and the input signal, plus an external mixer, if you need more flexibility in the dry/wet balance than is offered by output A.
+'Delay only' is the delayed signal only.
+Use this and the input signal, plus an external mixer, if you need more flexibility in the dry/wet balance than is offered by the mixed mode.